-- Each private lot must have at least 25% of its surface area as permeable open space. - This must include areas of deep soil for successful tree establishment and growth. - The 'primary pedestrian interface' setback may count towards the permeable open space quota.
+- Each private lot is encouraged to have at least 25% of its surface area as permeable open space. - Permeable open space could include areas of deep soil for successful tree establishment and growth. - The 'primary pedestrian interface' setback may count towards the permeable open space quota.